Ann Welch: Gliding

-After the war Welch returned to gliding and with Lorne Welch and Walter Morison (two former prisoners at Colditz Castle) restarted the Surrey Gliding Club, eventually moving it in 1951 to Lasham Airfield.
-She trained many pilots and instructors while bringing up a young family, sometimes shouting instructions to a family member as she flew past in an open-cockpit glider.
-For twenty years she was in charge of the British Gliding Association's panel of examiners responsible for British instructor standards and training.
-She was an avid cross-country pilot and became a member of the British team at World Gliding Championships for many years.
-Flying from Lezno in Poland in 1961, she broke the British women's distance record with 528km.
-Her books on aviation are still widely admired and sought after.
-She flew over 150 types of aircraft.
+After the war Ann returned to gliding and, with Lorne Welch and Walter Morison (two former prisoners at Colditz Castle), restarted the Surrey Gliding Club at Redhill airfield.

+The Surrey Club moved in 1951 to Lasham Airfield and gliding activities at Lasham expanded because other clubs were also based there such as the Army Gliding Club under the management of Colonel Tony Deane-Drummond.

+At this time she divorced her first husband and married Lorne Welch.

+In her gliding activities she trained many pilots and instructors while bringing up a young family from her first and second husbands.

+For twenty years she was in charge of the British Gliding Association's panel of examiners responsible for instructor standards and training.

+She was a cross-country glider pilot and flew distance flights in France, Poland and the UK.
+Flying from Lezno in Poland in 1961, she broke the British women's distance record with a distance flight of 528 km.

+She was manager of the British Gliding team at World Gliding Championships for many years.

+She wrote many books on aviation subjects.

+She flew over 150 types of gliders and powered aircraft.

 Administration

-Welch was an active volunteer to the British Gliding Association as vice chairman.
-She also managed the British Gliding Team for twenty years, and organised competitions including the World Gliding Championships at South Cerney in 1965.
-Later, she was elected as delegate to the FAI's International Gliding Commission and acted as jury member at several World Gliding Championships.
+Ann was Vice Chair of the British Gliding Association (BGA) for several years.
+She also managed the administration of the British Gliding Team for some twenty years.

+She was also involved in organising competitions including the World Gliding Championships at South Cerney in 1965, for which she was elevated to the position of Chairman for the duration of the competition.

+Later on, she was UK Delegate to the FAI's International Gliding Commission and acted as jury member at several World Gliding Championships.

-For many years she and Philip Wills administered British gliding until the members felt that a change was needed.
-Conscious of the increasing cost of gliding and the need to involve young people, she moved away from gliding and became closely involved in the development of hang gliding and paragliding, and was founder President of the FAI's Hang Gliding Commission and its Paragliding Commission, and was a member of the FAI's Microlight Commission.
+For many years, she and Philip Wills administered British gliding until members felt that younger people were required.
+She was succeeded as the BGA Delegate to IGC by Ian Strachan, the Chair of the BGA Competitions Committee at the time.

+She then moved away from gliding and used her background and talents to persuade hang gliding and paragliding people to organise themselves so that they could form new Air Sport areas within the Federation Aeronautique Internationale (FAI).
+She became founder President of two new Commissions, the FAI Hang Gliding Commission and its Paragliding Commission.

+She was also a member of the FAI's Microlight Commission.

 She became president of the British Hang Gliding Association and when in 1991, the hang-gliders and paragliders joined forces, Welch was appointed president of the British Hang Gliding and Paragliding Association.

 In 1978 she was appointed the president of the British Microlight Aircraft Association, a position she held until her death, working actively for the association including attending as a member of their governing council.